bbauska/Coursera-Bootstrap/readme.md

 And this will fetch bootstrap social and install it into our project.

-Now, we need to use this font five, it\'s the Font Awesome, and the bootstrap social in our website.
+Now, we need to use this font five, it&apos;s the Font Awesome, and the bootstrap social in our website.

-Going to index.html right at the top, just before the style.css file, I\'m going to import both Font Awesome and bootstrap social.
+Going to index.html right at the top, just before the style.css file, I&apos;m going to import both Font Awesome and bootstrap social.

-Right there, let\'s type in link rel stylesheet href node_modules/font-awesome/css/font-awesome.main.css let\'s import that into our index.html file similarly, given import the bootstrap social.
+Right there, let&apos;s type in link rel stylesheet href node_modules/font-awesome/css/font-awesome.main.css let&apos;s import that into our index.html file similarly, given import the bootstrap social.

 So node_modules/bootstrap-social/bootsrap-social.css.